EliadCohen/lazyterminal/README.md

+# Lazyvim grep enhancement using bash v0.1 - Use at your own peril

+This lets you pass a "special" grep flag that generates clickable file links (Running grep -irn ...) which will open the file matches in a new Terminal

 ## TODO

+[ ] Write instructions on aliasing grep to grem

+[ ] Open file in new tab, not new terminal

+[ ] Implement using escape sequences for links in sed and then use a custom mimetype

+[ ] Create a new mime-type

 [v] Write a handler script for the mime-type

-[ ] Create a new mime-type

 [v] Modify grep output when using (-n)